wangzhezhe/Gorilla/README.md

 Gorilla project

+Gorilla is a in-memory data shared layer which is inspied by the DataSpaces and the ADIOS projects.
+It build on the Mochi/Mercry RPC services.

 ### INX (Indexing service for scientific workflow)

 INX is the indexing service for the simulation, it mapps the from the userview to the dataview.
 Spacifically, it use vtkm to hand the mesh representation and the field data for the dataset of the vtkm is the indexing to the underlying data service instead of the real data.